How to Launch a Study

-- Make sure that each task is neutral and non-leading, so that the tester can provide natural, unbiased feedback.
+- Make sure that each task is neutral and non-leading, so that the participant can provide natural, unbiased feedback.

 - “What are your thoughts on the layout of the homepage?” instead of “Do you like the layout of the homepage?”

-- Clarify when a tester should move on to the next task.
+- Clarify when a participant should move on to the next task.